-QName Description ı U D Description Optional description ✓ ✓ ✓ ModificationTime DateTime (xsd:dateTime) representation of the last modified timestamp ✓ Name String representation of the human interface name of Entry ✓ Path The full path the entry should be changed to.
-Used in "move" operations ✓ EPR Add a single Endpoint Reference to be associated with Entry ✓ EPRs Modify the entire list of Endpoint References associated with Entry ✓ ✓ LogicalName String representation of the logical name associated with Entry, if Entry is a LogicalReference ✓ LogicalResolver Add a single resolver EPR if Entry is a LogicalReference ✓ LogicalResolvers Modify the entire list of resolver EPRs associated with Entry, if Entry is a LogicalReference ✓ ✓ TargetPath Set the full path of the target entry.
-Set only if Entry is an Alias . ✓ Type String: Value denoting a type of entry ; valid values are: Junction, LogicalReference, Alias, Referral, and VirtualDirectory ✓ Any adjunct resource property QNames and respective values set at runtime.
-See 1.3.5
+QName Description ı U D Description Optional description ✓ ✓ ✓ ModificationTime DateTime (xsd:dateTime) representation of the last modified timestamp ✓ Name String representation of the human interface name of Entry ✓ Path The absolute path the entry should be changed to.
+Used in "move" operations ✓ EPR Add a single Endpoint Reference to be associated with Entry ✓ EPRs Modify the entire list of Endpoint References associated with Entry ✓ ✓ LogicalReference Add a single Logical Reference to be associated with Entry ✓ LogicalReferences Modify the entire list of Logical References associated with Entry ✓ ✓ TargetPath Set the full path of the target entry.
+Set only if Entry is an Alias . ✓ Type String: Value denoting a type of entry ; valid values are: Junction, LogicalReference, Alias, Referral, and VirtualDirectory ✓